 TXVs can contain one of three different types of charge:

 - MOP charge with ballast (standard for Danfoss expansion valves with MOP).

-Expansion valves with Universal charge are used in most refrigeration systems where there is no pressure limitation requirement and where the bulb can be located armer than the element or at high evaporating temperature/evaporating pressure.
+Expansion valves with universal charge are used in most refrigeration systems where there is no pressure limitation requirement and where the bulb can be located warmer than the element or at a high evaporating temperature/evaporating pressure.